Hasenn/dokearley/README.md

     - A composite Resource with fixed fields: `PartiallyBuiltType{foo : "bar", bar : 2501}`

     - Propagation of fields from placeholders: `{}` giving all the fields to the placeholder's rule.
+(UNSTABLE, will become dicts instead !)

 ---